PeaceDate/module-federation-examples/cypress/README.md

 const basePage: BaseMethods = new BaseMethods()
 ```

-Create the describe (suite) for your test
+Create the describe (suite) for the test:

 ```typescript
 describe(`Example test`, () => {